apptainer/singularity/README.md

     gmk@Centos-7.img demo> cat hello
     world

-Once, the developer has completed their environment the image file can be compressed and copied to any other system that has Singularity installed.
+Once the developer has completed their environment, the image file can be compressed and copied to any other system that has Singularity installed.
 If you do not have root on that system, you will not be able to make any changes to the image once on that system.
 But you will be able to use the